TaylorCharlesHall/Company-Tour/README.md

 Double clicking a companies location will leave a permanent marker that doesn't disappear until clicked.

 #### How to Run
-Install dependencies from repository into the same directory. https://github.com/TaylorCharlesHall/company-tour.
+Install dependencies from the [repository](https://github.com/TaylorCharlesHall/company-tour into the same directory).
 Drag and drop the index file into any browser.